AlexArellanoATX/MechaCar_Statistical_Analysis/README.md

 *  We would test each hypothesis using two sample t-tests,  for cost, MPG and safety rating of MechaCars vehicles and competitors' vehicles.
 Because the two sample t-test allows us to statisticallt verify if MechaCar's metrics are equal to, better or within a certain range of competitors' averages and present a good value to potential buyers.

-* What data is needed to run the statistical test?

-We would need a dataset of competitors' vehicles purchase price, fuel efficiency and safety ratings as well as internal MechaCar data vehicle costs or purchase price.
+* We would need a dataset of competitors' vehicles purchase price, fuel efficiency and safety ratings as well as internal MechaCar data vehicle costs or purchase price.
 We need at least 35 data points to be able to determine a statistically significant t-test.